AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

    #.
 Commit the configuration.

 #.
 At AWS portal, configure the VPC Route Table associated with the private subnet of VPC2.
-Add a route destinating to VPC1 private subnet with PAN-VM LAN port as the gateway.
+Add a route destinating to VPC1 private subnet with Palo Alto Networks VM LAN port as the gateway.

 #.
 Send traffic between VPC1 and VPC2 private subnets.
 At Aviatrix Controller, go to **Site2Cloud** page to verify the site2cloud connection status.